[Note: This file has not been updated for OpenSSH versions after

 accessed through the cipher.h interface.
 The interface code is

-in cipher.c, and the implementations are either in libc or
+in cipher.c, and the implementations are in libc.

 Multiple Precision Integer Library